JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - [Suhr Corso](https://www.manualslib.com/manual/814539/Suhr-Corso.html?page=3#manual)

-### Quotes ###
+Quotes

+- Piranha - [Hey talks about quality amps having a harmonic ringing and this one does](https://youtu.be/2TTDflrZwKM?t=394) he gets harmonic overtones in his headphones because it adds a harmonic character that is really only found in the old classic fenders and vox amps.
+14m0s:'They're ringing like a bell'
+- Piranha - high gain tone is good, combined with another amp its good, Reviews aren't universally complimentary
 - Micro Dark "what if I tried using the effects loop on the Micro Dark amp...so I ran the send output to the input of the pedal board, and the output of the pedal board to the return input on the MD...HUGE DIFFERENCE !!
 The effects all sound soooo much better and the guitar has it's nice clean tone back minus the distortion !! ...
 I just not enjoying it, I'm loving it !!
 The Micro Dark with the G12T-75 Celestion speaker in the Marshall cabinet has taken over my home studio.
 I'm getting so many great tones, at all volume levels.
 Great distortions, great cleans...sounds great at very low volume too !!
 This set up is just working out so well for me, and now the effect pedals I have sound better than ever. "
+- Mark 5 "The Mark V head is brilliant, but there's almost too many options.
+I can get such good cleans with reverb I sold my Silverface Princeton Reverb, the only thing I miss is the bias trem.
+Does it sound exactly BF clean?
+No. But it sounds great, and it gets tones from the other channel a SF/BF Fender never will.
+Plus the footswitchable contour control works good - set it on noon, at gig volumes you get singing sustain on the edge of controllable feedback.
+I can use it in my old-fashioned dance band with my 335 and Gretsch, or the modern band with PRS Custom and Strat.
+It does everything with the 2-mode channels, and you only need to tweak gain and treble slightly - if you're au fait with the Boogie 'set the gain and treble right' it' childsplay getting good tones. "

-### Other Options ###
+Other Options
 1. Any regular tube amp with a tube preamp stage and FX loop and just run that preamp signal out to an amp sim pedal or speaker emulator or IR Power Amp Simulator or something and experiment to figure out what sounds good. (this is pretty high baggage)
 2. Attenuator between the power amp and speaker of a regular tube amp (this is pretty high baggage) (See attenuator section)
 3. Tube Headphone Amp